Skip to content

 Vote for me!

-An activity to stimulate thought and discussion about the importance of learning about different candidates during elections.
-This activity is taken from the Voters in Training election simulation program but can be used in other educational settings.
+An activity to stimulate thought and discussion concerning the importance of learning about different candidates during elections.
+This activity is taken from the Voters in Training election simulation program.
+It contributes to the fight against disinformation in the electoral context.

 Voting: a step that counts!